 Billed as a 24 hour, 7 days a week service, TechXpert for Business appears to be a re-priced version of the remote support program that Rogers started with TechXpert.
 With plans that start at $19.99 per user, per month, Rogers looks to apply a cookie-cutter wireless pricing model to IT support services.
 I find it rather unusual, but perhaps there is merit there.

-Looking at the different level of service they offer, immediately you see how unclear they are.
-In prior text, Rogers describes the cost as “$19.99 per user, per month”, but the “Options and Support” page simply says $19.99 per month.
+Looking at the different levels of service they offer, immediately you see how unclear they are.
+In the prior text, Rogers describes the cost as “$19.99 per user, per month”, but the “Options and Support” page simply says $19.99 per month.
 Nothing else.
 Wouldn’t something like this deserve the kind of specificity most businesses run on?

 There more troubling features here.
 I have not yet learned of how they work with clients, but I can deduce a number of issues Rogers will run into when attempting a hands-off type of support like this: